27factorial/mvector/README.md

 ---

 ### addScalar
-addScalar has the same function as addVector, but it adds a scalar (regular number) to a vector. (return type is `mVector::mVector`.)
+addScalar has the same function as addVector, but it adds a scalar (a regular number) to a vector. (return type is `mVector::mVector`.)

 Syntax:
 ```cpp